Management: Good practices

-While management trends can change fast, the long-term trend in management has been defined by a market embracing diversity and a rising service industry.
+While management trends can change quickly, the long-term trend in management has been defined by a market that embraces diversity and a growing service industry.
 Managers are currently being trained to encourage greater equality of opportunities for minorities and women in the workplace, offering increased flexibility in working hours, better retraining, and innovative (and usually industry-specific) performance markers.
 Managers destined for the service sector are being trained to use unique measurement techniques, better worker support, and more charismatic leadership styles.
 Promotion prospects can incentivise performance improvements.
 Human resources finds itself increasingly working with management in a training capacity to help collect management data on the success (or failure) of management actions with employees.

 Good practices identified for managers include "walking the shop floor", and, especially for managers who are new in post, identifying and achieving some "quick wins" which demonstrate visible success in establishing appropriate objectives.
 Leadership writer John Kotter uses the phrase "Short-Term Wins" to express the same idea.
-As in all work, achieving an appropriate work-life balance for self and others is an important management practice.